volroom/expunji/README.md

 ## Maintenance
-To reload hosts files, run `Expunji.Server.reload_hosts()` A livebook is included at `priv/livebook/expunji.livemd` which can be used to view stats and reload.
-An example shell script that can be used to auto-update hosts is included at `priv/reload_hosts.sh`
+To reload hosts files, run `Expunji.Server.reload_hosts()` An example shell script that can be used to auto-update hosts is included at `priv/reload_hosts.sh`

 ## Other Tasks